moonshine-software/apexcharts/README.md

 This method `setEvents()` allows you to use: [ApexCharts Events](https://apexcharts.com/docs/options/chart/events/).

 It works with both `DonutChartMetric` and `LineChartMetric`.
-For specific details and nuances, refer to the documentation: [ApexCharts Events Documentation](https://apexcharts.com/docs/options/chart/events/).
+For specific details and nuances, refer to [ApexCharts Events Documentation](https://apexcharts.com/docs/options/chart/events/).

 ```php
 use MoonShine\Apexcharts\Components\LineChartMetric;